-A map is an application-based, human-recognizable, integrated data display and is composed of layers.
+A map is application-based, human-recognizable, integrated data display and is composed of layers.
 A layer is a data rendering of a single homogeneous data source.
 Layers are created from the structured XML-encoded common data model (GML) or binary map images (raster data).
-Heterogeneous data sources (raw data) are integrated into the system as GML or binary map images through the resource specific mediators.
+Heterogeneous data sources (raw data) are integrated to the system as GML or binary map images through the resource specific mediators.
 The mediators have resource specific adaptors for request and response conversions and appropriate capability metadata describing the data and resources.

-Different applications need different maps that are composed of different data layers in different numbers and combinations (Figure 3).
-Maps are multi-layered, complex structures whose layers come from distributed heterogeneous resources and are rendered from any type of data.
-This type of multi-layered map image is defined and managed in the federator with utilization of its cascading WMS properties and inter-service communication between the components.
+Different applications need different maps that are composed of different data-layers in different numbers and combinations (Figure 3).
+Maps are multi-layered complex structures whose layers come from distributed heterogeneous resources, and rendered from any type of data.
+This type of multi-layered map image is defined and managed in the federator with utilization of its cascading WMS properties and inter-service communication between the components are accomplished through exchanging capabilities via standard Web Service interfaces.